hyperjumptech/monika/docs/src/pages/guides/cli-options.md

 monika --summary
 ```

-Please not that you need to run the above command from the same working directory as the process you want to see/check.
+Please note that you need to run the above command from the same working directory as the running monika you want to see/check.
+The '--summary' flag also does not when no other monika process is running.

 ## Verbose